-No matter if you started to design your website from a blank canvas, a free / premium Showit website template, or you work with a Showit website designer you can add any layouts or add-on templates whenever you want or need to.
+No matter if you started to design your website from a blank canvas, a free or a premium Showit website template, or you worked with a Showit website designer you can add any layouts or Showit add-on templates whenever you want to.

 5 | You can handcraft a completely custom mobile website experience

-Most platforms and website design frameworks, usually lack on the mobile design freedom.
+Most platforms and website design frameworks, usually lack mobile design freedom.

-No more, what if I could remove just this element on mobile or what if I could just swap the position of these elements.
+There will be no more, what if I could remove just this element on mobile or what if I could just swap the position of these elements?

 Gone and forgotten are those days! 🙂

 The Showit platform integrates with the most popular content management system, WordPress.